nirajvnec/testLTC/README.md

         }
     }
 }
-Create a Simple API Controller:
+Create a Simple API Controller
 Add a new controller named ValuesController:

 csharp